 If you’re looking for a guitar that can do pretty much anything, the Telecaster is a solid choice.
 Telecasters are great for blues, classic rock, and country music, as this is where they can shine.

 As compared to its usual cousin the Telecaster, the Jazzmaster looks vintage and sounds modern, making it an edgier and wildcard choice if that’s the type of guitar player you are.
 One thing is for sure, Fender makes one hell of a guitar.
+Interested in another classic comparison?
+Check out the Jazzmaster vs Stratocaster for even more Fender comparisons.

 This combination, along with its floating tremolo bridge, makes the Jazzmaster an excellent choice for modern music, but it can also play blues, rock, and any other style.
 It’s really up to the player to decide.